Overview

 Goals:

-3. Seek ways to reduce the environmental and climate impacts of UNA’s own operations.
+3. Continue to reduce, where possible, the environmental and climate impacts of the UNA’s own operations.

 Strategic Priority: